cantos-iloiza/Rooted-A-Farmer-s-Diary/README.md

 IV.
 Instructions for running the program 💻➡️📜

-  A. Running the Program
+  A. Starting the Program

 In order to run the program, you have to run the code through the Main Class.

   B. Program Walkthrough